jetbrains-academy/javascript-course/Variables/Hoisting/task.md

 let b = 123;
 ```

-You may notice this speciality.
-Despite the fact that by the time `console.log()` is executed in both cases `b` has not yet been declared, in the second case the interpreter (the special program that executes our programme) knows about the existence of the variable `b`.
-It's happened due to Hoisting.
+You may notice this peculiarity.
+Despite the fact that, by the time `console.log()` is executed in both cases, `b` has not yet been declared,
+in the second case, the interpreter (the special program that executes our code) is aware of the variable `b`.
+This occurs due to Hoisting.

 Hoisting is a JavaScript mechanism where variables and function declarations are moved to the top of their scope before code execution.